What Is Chronic Pancreatitis?

 Frequently Asked Questions

-What is the chronic pancreatitis ICD-10 code?
+What is the ICD-10 code of chronic pancreatitis?

-The ICD-10 code for chronic pancreatitis is K86.1.
+The code of chronic pancreatitis according to ICD-10 is K86.1.

-Can dietary changes help relieve my pain?
+Would changing my dietary increase relieve my pain?

-Is chronic pancreatitis hereditary?
+Is pancreatitis chronic hereditary?